louismullie/cmac-rb/README.md

 AES-CMAC achieves a security goal similar to that of HMAC.
 Since AES-CMAC is based on a symmetric key block cipher, AES, and HMAC is based on a hash function, such as SHA-1, AES-CMAC is appropriate for information systems in which AES is more readily available than a hash function.

+**Warning:** this package should not be considered cryptographically secure.

 ### Install

     gem install cmac-rb